 Conceptual Biology and Medicine

-The goal of our interdisciplinary team is to explore the conceptual and foundational bases of today’s biology and medicine.
-We reach this aim through what we call ‘Philosophy in biology’, an innovative way to combine the contributions of philosophy of biology, experimental biology, computational biology, and medical biology.
-We are focused first and
+Our interdisciplinary team aims to explore the conceptual underpinnings of contemporary biology and medicine.
+We accomplish this goal through what we call “philosophy in biology”, an innovative way of combining the contributions of philosophy of biology, experimental biology, computational biology, and medical biology.
+We focus primarily on the immune system, cancer, aging, the microbiome, and nutrition, but also work on conceptual issues related to evolutionary biology, ecology, developmental biology, physiology, and the medical sciences in general.

 Discover